GRarer/boop/README.md

 To build and run the server on localhost, run `npm run serve` from the backend directory.

+#### Backend environment variables
+- `PORT` port for express server.
+Defaults to 3000.
+- `PGUSER` username to use to connect to postgres.
+Defaults to 'postgres'.
+- `PGPASSWORD` password to use to connect to postgres.
+- `PGHOST` host url of Postgres server.
+Defaults to 'localhost'.

 #### Backend server command line options:
-- `--password <your postgres password>` password to use to connect to postgres.
-If this argument is not provided, the backend will instead check for an environment variable named `postgres_password`.
+- `--pg-password <your postgres password>` password to use to connect to postgres.
+Overrides "PGPASSWORD" environment variable.
-- `--sqlUser <your postgres username>` username to use to connect to postgres.
-Defaults to 'postgres'.
+- `--pg-user <your postgres username>` username to use to connect to postgres.
+Overrides "PGUSER" environment variable.
-- `--frequentPush` speeds up the frequency of push notifications to several per minute instead of once every few hours, for testing the push notification system
+- `--frequent-push` speeds up the frequency of push notifications to several per minute instead of once every few hours, for testing the push notification system

 ### Running the Angular frontend locally